-Those coming to the federal courthouse in Salt Lake City must comply with all governmental guidelines, including the use of personal protection such as masks and physical distancing.
+Those coming to the federal courthouse in Salt Lake City must comply with all governmental guidelines, including the use of personal protection such as masks, physical distancing.

-- 13. Clerk's Offices: The United States Bankruptcy Court for the District, and other court services shall remain open pending further order of the Court, but business hours and means of access may be limited.
-Specific information about business hours will be available on each Court unit's internet site. - 14.
-Southern Region Operations in St. George, Utah: The Court's Southern Region operations are housed in space leased within the State of Utah St. George Courthouse.
-That facility and its operation are controlled by the State of Utah.
+- 14. Clerk's Offices: The Clerk's Offices of the United States District Court, the United States Bankruptcy Court, and the United States Probation Office for the District shall remain open pending further order of the Court, but business hours and means of access may be limited.
+Specific information about business hours will be available on each Court unit's internet site. - 15.
+Southern Region Operations in St. George, Utah: The Court's Southern Region operations are housed in space leased within the State of Utah St.

+George Courthouse.
+That facility and its operation is controlled by the State of Utah.
 Among other things, this means the availability of in-person Southern Region proceedings are subject to decisions by the State of Utah and Washington County.
 As the resident United States District Judge in St. George, Judge David Nuffer is granted emergency authority to promulgate rules and procedures for Southern Region proceedings consistent with State of Utah and Washington County directives and COVID-19 conditions within the Southern Region.

-SO ORDERED this 30th day of September, 2020.
+SO ORDERED this 29th day of October, 2020.